dobairoland/ZyEHW/hw/README.md

 The `create.tcl` file is provided for setting up the project.
 If you do not use a Zedboard then you need to change the development board in this file.
-The project will be placed in `hw/prj` folder after the following command was invoked.
+The project will be placed in the `hw/prj` folder after the following command was invoked.
 ```sh
 vivado -mode tcl -source create.tcl